 Prototyping and First Drafts

 Select one of the employers that you’d love to hire you.
-It doesn’t matter which one you select - just pick one first.
+It doesn’t matter which one you select - just pick one.
+If you're struggling to pick one, flip a coin or use a random number generator.

-In that first draft, dump in every experience you’ve had.
+Now, keeping that employer in mind, open up a document.
+In that document, dump in every experience you’ve had.

 Describe your previous positions, your volunteer work, your side projects, your education, your hobbies, your passions.